Tinea Capitis

 Selected hair samples are cultured or allowed to soften in 10-20% potassium hydroxide (KOH) before examination under the microscope.
 Examination of KOH preparations (KOH mount) usually determines the proper diagnosis if a tinea infection exists.

-Microscopic examination of the infected hairs may provide immediate confirmation of the diagnosis of ringworm and establishes whether the fungus is small-spore or large-spore ectothrix or endothrix.
+Microscopic examination of the infected hairs may provide immediate confirmation of the diagnosis of ringworm and establish whether the fungus is small-spore or large-spore ectothrix or endothrix.

 In some cases, other tests involving nutritional requirements and hair penetration in vitro are necessary to confirm the identification.